-Initial Business Combination Initial Business Combination Redemptions at the time of our initial If we are unable to consummate our business combination may be made initial business combination within 21 pursuant to a tender offer or in months (or 24 months as applicable) from connection with a shareholder vote.
+Redemptions in Connection with our Initial Business Combination Redemptions if we fail to Consummate our Initial Business Combination Calculation of Redemptions at the time of our initial If we are unable to consummate our redemption price business combination may be made initial business combination within 21 pursuant to a tender offer or in months (or 24 months as applicable) from connection with a shareholder vote.
 The the closing of this offering, we will redemption price will be the same redeem all public shares at a per-share whether we conduct redemptions price, payable in cash, equal to the pursuant to a tender offer or in aggregate amount then on deposit in the connection with a shareholder vote.
-In trust account (which is initially either case, our public shareholders may anticipated to be \$10.00 per share, redeem their public shares for cash equal whether or not the underwriters' overto the aggregate amount then on deposit allotment option is exercised in full), in the trust account (which is initially including interest less taxes payable and anticipated to be \$10.00 per share, less such net interest to pay dissolution whether or not the underwriters' over- expenses, divided by the number of then allotment option is exercised in full), outstanding public shares. including interest less taxes payable, divided by the number of then outstanding public shares, subject to the place if all of the redemptions would cause our net tangible assets to be less than \$5,000,001 and any limitations (including but not limited to cash requirements) agreed to in connection proposed business combination.
-The redemptions in connection with our The redemption of our public shares if we initial business combination will reduce fail to consummate our initial business the book value per share for our combination will reduce the book value remaining shareholders, who will bear per share for the shares held by our the burden of the deferred underwriting sponsor, who will be our only remaining commissions and taxes payable. shareholders after such redemptions. business combination may be made pursuant to a tender offer or in connection with a shareholder vote.
-The redemption price will be the same whether we conduct redemptions pursuant to a tender offer or in connection with a shareholder vote.
-In either case, our public shareholders may redeem their public shares for cash equal to the aggregate amount then on deposit in the trust account (which is initially anticipated to be \$10.00 per share, whether or not the underwriters' over- allotment option is exercised in full), including interest less taxes payable, divided by the number of then outstanding public shares, subject to the limitation that no redemptions will take place if all of the redemptions would cause our net tangible assets to be less than \$5,000,001 and any limitations (including but not limited to cash requirements) agreed to in connection with the negotiation of terms of a proposed business combination.
-The redemptions in connection with our initial business combination will reduce the book value per share for our remaining shareholders, who will bear the burden of the deferred underwriting
+In trust account (which is initially either case, our public shareholders may anticipated to be \$10.00 per share, redeem their public shares for cash equal whether or not the underwriters' over- to the aggregate amount then on deposit allotment option is exercised in full), in the trust account (which is initially including interest less taxes payable and anticipated to be \$10.00 per share, less such net interest to pay dissolution whether or not the underwriters' over- expenses, divided by the number of then allotment option is exercised in full), outstanding public shares. including interest less taxes payable, divided by the number of then outstanding public shares, subject to the limitation that no redemptions will take place if all of the redemptions would cause our net tangible assets to be less than \$5,000,001 upon the consummation of our initial business combination and any limitations (including but not limited to cash requirements) agreed to in connection with the negotiation of terms of a proposed business combination.
+Impact to remaining The redemptions in connection with our The redemption of our public shares if we shareholders initial business combination will reduce fail to consummate our initial business the book value per share for our combination will reduce the book value remaining shareholders, who will bear per share for the shares held by our the burden of the deferred underwriting sponsor, who will be our only remaining commissions and taxes payable. shareholders after such redemptions.